scikit-optimize/scikit-optimize/README.md

 python setup.py develop
 ```

-Run the tests by executing `nosetests` in the top level directory.
+Run the tests by executing `pytest` in the top level directory.

 All contributors are welcome!